daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ### Configure your domain

 In the DO website, click on "DNS" at the top, and then we want to add a domain.
-Select your droplet from the appropriate input box, and put it your domain name in the URL field.
+Select your droplet from the appropriate input box, and put in your domain name in the URL field.
 Do not add "www" to the beginning of your domain.
 Then click on "Create Domain".

 You will now get to a page where you can enter more details.